8 Best Cuisinart Coffee Makers (2021 Reviews)

 What do you like to brew with, ground coffee or K Cups?

-Which of these you prefer to use is a matter of personal taste, but if excellent tasting coffee is your priority, opt for ground coffee (mostly freshly ground coffee) over K Cups.
+Which of these you prefer to use is a matter of personal taste, but if excellent tasting coffee is your priority, opt for coffee grounds (mostly freshly ground coffee) over K Cups.
 K Cup coffee tends to be weak and stale tasting, an inevitable side effect of the pod coffee process.

 Not only that, most K Cups aren’t recyclable and are increasingly clogging landfills.
 Even K Cups’ inventor questions their value when weighed against their environmental cost (4).